Daniel-WWU-IT/sciencemesh-wwu/meshar/README.md

 | Availability included | Availability only in BI reports |
 | Reliability easy to calculate | Reliability calculation requires some more work |
 | Detailed status statistics | Only current status available |

+Both solutions can be used for the ScienceMesh project, and none is a perfect match; both have their advantages and disadvantages.
+CheckMK is harder to learn but offers more features out-of-the-box, while Icinga is easier to understand and way more flexible, but requires a bit more extra development effort.
+Since Icinga is more focused on remote checks and is fully automizable, it should be slightly better suited for the project.
+While this requires some extra development, this also means that it can be tailored towards our needs better.

+## And what about Prometheus?
+The ScienceMesh already uses Prometheus for gathering and monitoring site metrics.
+So why not use it for health monitoring as well?
+While it is in theory possible, there are many huge disadvantages that discourage the use of Prometheus for this purpose:

+- Prometheus performs _passive gathering_: It collects metrics data from arbitrary HTML endpoints, meaning that we'd need probes that run constantly somewhere and which expose check results as metrics.
+This would require an additional component to manage these permanently running probes.
+- Prometheus is made for metrics, not for statuses: While a status can be exported as a metric, _working_ with these status-metric-hybrids is difficult and cumbersome in Prometheus.
+- Business Intelligence: It is extremely difficult to combine several service statuses into one site status within Prometheus.
+This would require comparatively more effort compared to above systems.
+- Logging: Prometheus simply cannot log service messages; it lacks the descriptive power of above systems.
+Yet another system would be needed to perform logging.
+- Use-case mismatch: Prometheus is simply not tailored towards health monitoring and thus lacks many other required features, like scheduled downtimes.
+- All in all, Prometheus could only be used as a database to store service statuses over time.
+All other tasks require new components, most (if not all) of which need to be developed by us.